mlflow/mlflow-export-import/README.md

 ### Export Experiments

-There are two main programs to export experiments:
+There are two scripts to export experiments:
 * `export_experiment` - exports one experiment.
 * `export_experiment_list` - exports a list of  experiments.